Skip to Content

 Fighting Against Ageism with an Age Discrimination Lawyer

 Your worth as an employee or job candidate should never be judged based on your age.
-If you think that actions taken against you at work were due to age discrimination; such as being passed over for promotion or being terminated unfairly; then it is time for a dedicated team at Nichols Kaster, PLLP to intervene and help protect your rights under federal and state laws.
+If you believe that actions taken against you at work were due to age discrimination, such as being passed over for promotion or being terminated unfairly, then it is time for a dedicated team at Nichols Kaster, PLLP to intervene and help protect your rights under federal and state laws.

 Here's how we can assist you: